Are you wondering if your bearded dragon is getting enough UVB to live a healthy life?

 Make sure you have a few battery-powered lamps around the house.

-This way, a UVB bulb is able to be in the bearded dragon’s tank for a while.
+This way, a UVB bulb can be in the bearded dragon’s tank for a while.

 What’s The Difference Between UVA and UVB?